-The moving average bounce trading system uses a short-term timeframe and a single exponential moving average and trades the price moving away from, reversing, and then bouncing off of the moving average.
+The moving average bounce trading system uses a short-term timeframe and a single exponential moving average.
+A trader watches for certain occurrences on a trading chart, then trades the instrument as it moves away from, reverses, and then bounces off of the moving average line.

-Moving averages smooth the price so that short-term fluctuations are removed, and the overall direction is shown.
-When the price experiences a strong move, it will have a tendency to retrace back to the moving average, but then continue the original move, and it is this bounce that is used by the moving average bounce trading system.
+Using a moving average works by removing short-term fluctuations from a chart line, demonstrating the overall direction and trend of an investment.
+This creates a smoother appearing price line.
+When the price experiences a strong move, the line will have a tendency to track back to the moving average, but then continue the original direction it was moving—it is this bounce that is used by the moving average bounce trading system.

-The default trade uses a 1 to 5-minute OHLC (Open, High, Low, and Close) bar chart, and a 34 bar exponential moving average of the typical price (HLC average).
+The default trade uses a 1- to 5-minute Open, High, Low, and Close (OHLC) bar chart and a 34 bar exponential moving average of the typical price (High, Low, and Close, or HLC).
 Both the chart timeframe and the exponential moving average length can be adjusted to suit different markets.
-The default trading time is when the market is most active, such as the European open which happens at 8:00 AM Central European Time or the US open which happens at 9:30 AM Eastern Time, or at 3:30 PM Central European Time.
+The default trading time is when the market is most active e.g., the European market open (8:00 AM Central European Time), the U.S. market open (9:30 AM ET).

 Wait for Price and Moving Average Divergence

 Watch the market, and wait until the price has moved away from the moving average.
 There is no default distance the price should move, but the price bars should no longer be touching the moving average.
-For the EUR the recommendation is approximately 10 ticks.
+For this example, the distance is approximately 10 ticks.

 Wait for Price and Moving Average to Touch

 Enter your trade when the high (or low) of the first price bar that fails to make a new low (or high) is broken.
-The following list shows the steps required for both long and short entries:
+For entries into a long trade, follow these steps:

 - Price bars make lower lows